 Bipolar disorder is a severe psychiatric disorder that can take several different forms.
 Someone who suffers from bipolar disorder will typically display either manic or hypomanic traits.
 They may or may not have mania or hypomania that alternates with periods of depression, but they will demonstrate periods of elated or irritable moods with periods of less elation or irritability.

-Several other disorders have bipolar features, but they do not meet the diagnostic criteria for the disorder.
+There are also several other disorders that have bipolar issues; however, they do not meet the specific diagnostic criteria for the disorder.

 The presentation of bipolar disorder can be quite varied.
 There are numerous specifiers that can be added to the diagnosis, such as bipolar disorder with anxious distress, bipolar disorder with mixed features (both mania and depression together), and bipolar disorder with rapid cycling (numerous and relatively quick periods of mania and/or depression).

 People with bipolar disorder can also appear psychotic and may be mistakenly diagnosed with schizophrenia or some other psychotic disorder.